A Fully Abstract Model of PCF Based on Extended Addressing Machines: Introduction

-In this paper we construct a fully abstract model of \PCF{} based on EAMs (Theorem~\ref{thm:FA}) by expanding on \cite{IntrigilaMM22}.
-EAMs naturally represent closed terms, so we focus on the closed FA problem.
+\paragraph{Extended addressing machines.} In \cite{DellaPennaIM21}, Della Penna \emph{et~al.\ }successfully built a model of untyped \lam-calculus based on AMs, but also realized that performing calculations on natural numbers in this formalism is as awkward as using Church numerals.
+To avoid this problem, we recently introduced \emph{extended addressing machines} (EAMs)~\cite{IntrigilaMM22} having additional instructions for performing basic arithmetic operations on addresses of `numeral' machines, a recursor machine representing a fixed point combinator, and a typing algorithm.
+A recursor can even be programmed in the original formalism, but we avoid any dependency on {\em self-application} by manipulating the addressing mechanism to grant it access to {\em its own address}.
+This can be seen as a very basic version of the reflection principle of programming languages.
+In the present paper we construct a fully abstract model of \PCF{} based on EAMs (Theorem~\ref{thm:FA}).
 We start by recalling the definition of EAMs (Section~\ref{sec:EAMs}), their operational semantics and type system.
 Then, we define a translation (Definition~\ref{def:trans}) constructing an EAM from every typable \PCF{} term and prove that such a translation is type-preserving (Theorem~\ref{thm:transtyping}), and the resulting EAM correctly represents the behavior of the original term: \begin{quote} A \PCF{} program of type $\tint$ reduces to a numeral $\num k$ exactly when the corresponding EAM reduces to the machine $\mach{k}$ representing $k\in\nat$ (Theorem~\ref{thm:simulation}). \end{quote} This equivalence is achieved using as intermediate language \EPCF, i.e.\ a \PCF{} extended with explicit substitutions, since their operational semantics coincide on closed programs of type $\tint$.
 The result can be seen as a strengthening of the main theorem in \cite{IntrigilaMM22}, where only one direction was proven.
 As a consequence, one gets that the model constructed by equating all typable EAMs having the same observational behavior is adequate for \PCF{} (Theorem~\ref{thm:adequacy}).
 We achieve completeness---the other side of full abstraction---by defining a `reverse' translation that associates a \PCF{} program with every typable EAM, and proving that the two translations are inverses up to observational equivalence on EAMs (Theorem~\ref{thm:transrevtrans}).
+We emphasize that the reverse translation is made possible by the presence of the type system: an EAM is well-typed if there exists a finite derivation that recursively associates a type with each of its components.
+This phenomenon suppresses all non-definable elements.